Instructor: Christopher Neils

 Lectures will include PowerPoint presentations, mathematical examples at the board, and demonstrations of the use of software.

-Exam The practical final exam will be comprehensive and will require students to may include material from the quizzes, homework, and lectures.
-There will be no midterm exam other than the quizzes.
+Exam: The practical final exam will be comprehensive and will require students to demonstrate programming and circuit-prototyping skills.
+There will be no midterm exam.

-1. (preferred) Prepare a written description of one of the lab projects that we have done this quarter, or that the student has done as part of his or her research, in the style of the “Solutions” examples provided on the National Instruments web site, http://www.ni.com/solutions/.
+- (preferred) Prepare a written description of one of the lab projects that we have done this quarter, or that the student has done as part of his or her research, in the style of the “Solutions” examples provided on the National Instruments web site , http://www.ni.com/solutions/.

 Grading distribution for undergraduates: